We’ve noted increased interest in an iron making process known as HiSmelt, which appears to have been recently resurrected in China.

 So, how does HiSmelt compare with Matmor?

-A source quoted in a recent LinkedIn post, who claims to have had recent direct experience with the HiSmelt project in China says HiSmelt is on par with blast furnace cost of production in China.
+A source quoted in a recent LinkedIn post (since removed), who claims to have had recent direct experience with the HiSmelt project in China says HiSmelt is on par with blast furnace cost of production in China.

 Originally, HiSmelt was projected to be 20% cheaper than blast furnace production in Australia.